-Sometimes called acrylic glass, Plexiglass is the trademarked term that is more commonly used.
-It is a strong plastic that is transparent and quite versatile.
+Sometimes called acrylic glass, Plexiglass is the most commonly used trademarked term for a strong plastic that is transparent and quite versatile.

-Plexiglass can be used to create a boat and shed windows, display cabinets, and when installing secondary glazing.
+Plexiglass can be used in various projects made from wood as an alternative to traditional glass, like creating boat and shed windows, displaying cabinets, and installing secondary glazing.

-The flexibility is a major advantage of Plexiglass.
-Because it is stronger and more flexible than glass, it can be used to replace glass in certain situations.
+Flexibility is a major advantage of Plexiglass.
+Because it is stronger and more flexible than glass, it can replace glass in certain situations.

 Given that it can be attached to wood makes the material even more versatile.

-However, to do so will require following certain steps to keep the Plexiglass from chipping or falling apart.
+However, to do so will require following specific steps to keep the Plexiglass from chipping or falling apart.

 You can use screws or glue to hold Plexiglass to wood.
 What follows is how to use screws and then glue to attach the Plexiglass safely.

 - Using Glue for Attaching Plexiglass to Wood (without Screws)

 - Why Should You Use Plexiglass with Wood Instead of Traditional Glass?

 First of all, start by placing the plexiglass on a flat surface.